Migraine Long Haulers: Lasting Effects

 Weill Cornell Medicine, NewYork-Presbyterian Hospital

-Previously, Dr. Robbins earned his B.S. from Yale University and his M.D. from SUNY-Downstate College of Medicine.
-He completed his neurology residency at the Albert Einstein College of Medicine/Montefiore Medical Center, where he was also a chief resident and then a Fellow in Headache Medicine at the Montefiore Headache Center.
-He served on the faculty at Montefiore-Einstein for nearly a decade, where he was an associate professor of neurology, chief of neurology at the Jack D. Weiler Hospital, and director of inpatient services for the Montefiore Headache Center.
+Dr. Robbins earned his bachelor’s degree from Yale University and his MD from SUNY-Downstate College of Medicine.
+He completed his neurology residency, chief residency, and headache fellowship at the Albert Einstein College of Medicine/Montefiore.
+He served on the faculty at Montefiore-Einstein for nearly a decade in roles including chief of neurology at the Jack D. Weiler Hospital and director of inpatient services for the Montefiore Headache Center.
+He joined Weill Cornell in 2018, where he is the neurology residency program director, the Louis and Rachel Rudin Foundation Education Scholar, and an associate professor of neurology.

-• Lifetime on-demand access with no annual fee to 2024 Summit
+- Lifetime access to 2025, no annual fee

 Related Talks for: Day 1 (2022)